Raúl Albentosa: Club career

-Albentosa returned to Spain and its top division in the summer of 2015, after agreeing to a one-year loan deal with Málaga CF. On 9 July 2016, he signed a permanent four-year contract with fellow league club Deportivo de La Coruña.
+Albentosa returned to Spain and its top division in the summer of 2015, agreeing to a one-year loan deal at Málaga CF. On 9 July 2016, he signed a permanent four-year contract with Deportivo de La Coruña in the same league.

-On 31 August 2018, after suffering relegation, Albentosa was loaned to Gimnàstic de Tarragona in the second division, for one year.
+On 31 August 2018, after suffering relegation, Albentosa was loaned to second-tier Gimnàstic de Tarragona for one year.
 He was recalled the following January, terminating his contract shortly after.

 Albentosa moved abroad again in late July 2019, with the 30-year-old joining PFC CSKA Sofia of the First Professional Football League (Bulgaria).
 He played his first competitive match on 2 August in a 1–0 away loss to NK Osijek in the second qualifying round of the UEFA Europa League, and scored his first goal two months later in the 2–2 Eternal Derby draw against PFC Levski Sofia.

 In April 2020, Albentosa left the Stadion Balgarska Armia by mutual consent.
 He moved to Romania with FC Dinamo București one year later, scoring his only Liga I goal on 2 May against FC Viitorul Constanța and leaving at the end of the season.

 On 12 January 2022, Albentosa signed with Danish Superliga club Vejle Boldklub.
+His link expired in June 2024, and he was not offered a new deal.

+On 7 August 2025, after one year of inactivity, the 37-year-old Albentosa returned to Spanish football and joined Antequera CF of Primera Federación.